harsh-sset/checksum-code/docs/migration-guide.md

 # Migration Guide: v0.x to v1.0

-This guide helps you migrate from Claude Code Action v0.x to v1.0.
+This guide helps you migrate from Checksum Code Action v0.x to v1.0.
 The new version introduces intelligent mode detection and simplified configuration while maintaining backward compatibility for most use cases.

 ## Overview of Changes